 IN THE MEDIA

 Just when you thought Pushy Women could not get any better not only is our FIFTH Pushy Women speaking event part of Melbourne International Comedy Festival BUT it’s also part of The Women’s Ride.
 I know.
 Long sentence.
-It will be held at The Ballroom Trades Hall April 12.
+It will be held at The Ballroom Trades Hall April 12 at 4pm.
 It’s Sunday afternoon.
-So far our confirmed names are….

 Story by Rebecca Vukovic Space by Jeremy Smart